HcashOrg/Hx-Doc/docs/getting-started/obtaining-hx-test.md

 ## HX

 HX is a functional token on the HyperExchange chain.

-The total circulating amount of HX is 0.98 billion, 20% distribute to developers.The remaining hx will be allocated for block generation rewards.
-(Which will be reduced once every one year, see the attached table).
+The total amount is 980000000, which is all obtained by the miners, and 20% of the mining reward is distributed to the developer team.
+The specific benefits of mining blocks are as follows:

 |block number| period block reward | amount for this period(hundred million) |
 | ---------:|:----:|:---------:|